arseniordesignproject/project-base/index.md

 The [storyboard](https://arseniordesignproject.github.io/project-base/storyboard) contains information on the design of the user interface, including our design decisions for user interface elements.

+### Model Code

+The [model](https://arseniordesignproject.github.io/project-base/model) documentation contains information on how we programmed the model code for our project.

 # GitHub Repo

 If you would like to take a look at any of the code, you can find it at [our GitHub page](https://github.com/arseniordesignproject).